awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 When you remove an account from an organization, no direct changes are made to the account\.
 However, the following indirect effects occur:
 + The account is now responsible for paying its own charges and must have a valid payment method attached to the account\.
-+ The principals in the account are no longer affected by any [service control policies \(SCPs\)](orgs_manage_policies_type-auth.md#orgs_manage_policies_scp) that were defined in the organization\.
-This means that restrictions imposed by those SCPs are gone, and the users and roles in the account might have more permissions than they had before\.
++ The principals in the account are no longer affected by any [policies](orgs_manage_policies.md) that applied in the organization\.
+This means that restrictions imposed by SCPs are gone, and the users and roles in the account might have more permissions than they had before\.
+Other organization policy types can no longer enforced or processed\.
 + Integration with other services might be disabled\.
 For example, AWS Single Sign\-On requires an organization to operate, so if you remove an account from an organization that supports AWS SSO, the users in that account can no longer use that service\.

 ## Removing a member account from your organization<a name="orgs_manage_accounts_remove-from-management-account"></a>